Raveena Mehta: Awards and honors

-Since 2017, Mehta has been a regular guest at the Cannes Film Festival, where she has walked the red carpet and performed for designer Dimple Amrin.
+Since 2017, Mehta has been a regular guest at the Cannes Film Festival, where she has walked the red carpet and performed for designer Dimple Mehta.
 Her career was launched by Sridevi Kapoor when she was 12 years old, and in tribute to the late actress, Raveena wore a custom gown at the Cannes Film Festival to honor Sridevi's life and legacy.